akash-yadav12/akash-yadav12/README.md

 # Hey there👋<br>I am Akash Yadav
-I love to solve problems and create efficient solutions, I mostly do it in Javascript and sometimes in python<br>
+I am an IT Under Grad from K.J Somaiya Institute of Engineering and IT, class of 2022.
+Being a technology enthusiast, I love exploring new technologies and leveraging them to solve real-world problems<br>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=akash-yadav12" alt="akash-yadav12" /> </p>